What Causes Hot Flashes? Understanding the Science (and First Steps to Ease Them)

 What Actually Causes Hot Flashes?

 Hot flashes are rooted in the brain’s temperature regulation center - the hypothalamus.
 As oestrogen levels drop, the hypothalamus mistakenly believes you’re overheating.
-It sends signals to cool you down, triggering:

 Sudden heat (face, neck, chest),